Calmon958/Kisumu_toy_program/log.md

  ### 9 Sep

 Worked on parser to identify the  identifiers, expressions and integers.
 Did there expessions while adding there functions in both the parser and ast.

+### 10 Sep
+Worked on parser all the way to how pratt parsing works.
+Expanded the AST tree to accomodate for a few things andalso grow lexer and ast for symbol acceptance and all.

+pg71